 SAP Hybris: Similar to Salesforce Commerce Cloud, the cost of implementing SAP Hybris as your eCommerce platform of choice varies.
 However, as it is an on premise solution that needs a system integrator, and an annual licensing fee, costs can easily clock up to €600k+ in terms of TCO.
 Pricing is based on the needs of retailers in terms of integration points, development models, system integrations, as well as domestic and international websites.

-Kooomo: Generally if a brand wants to launch or relaunch their online store using the Kooomo platform, the onboarding timeline is 1-3 months.
+Kooomo: The average migration timeline for Kooomo is approximately 1-3 months.
 This includes any development work that needs to be done as well as migration, customisation, and/or bespoke integrations.

-Magento: As Magento is an on premise eCommerce solution, time to market is typically between 3-6 months, depending on the complexity of the project.
-A full project may even take from 6-9 months from concept to implementation, as development time is heavily dependent on linking in-house systems, integrations, and customisations.
+Magento: Deployment time on the Magento platform is typically 6+ months, depending on the complexity of the project at hand.
+A full project may even take from 6-9 months from concept to implementation, as development time is heavily dependent on linking in-house systems, integrations, and customisations

 Shopify Plus: Most Shopify sites can be built and launched within 2-4 months of initial implementation.
 By using simple templates as well as the fact that there is little need for development work, building a site tends to be that of a 'drag and drop' process.